iBug/iBug-source/_posts/2018-04-14-build-github-pages-with-travis-ci.md

 ## Set up Travis CI

-To set up Travis CI, we need to first register, and then tell Travis what to do.
-If you have already set up Travis CI for your other projects, you can skip the registering part.
+To set up Travis CI, you need to first register, and then tell Travis what to do.
+If you have already set up Travis CI for your other projects, you can skip this part.

 Open <https://travis-ci.org> and click on the top-right corner.
 Select *Sign in with GitHub*.
 Grant permissions to Travis CI and you'll be redirected back to Travis.
 Flip the switch beside your repository name.

 You can also go to the settings page of your repo and try them out.
 It's recommended that you turn on the option *Build only if .travis.yml is present*.
+Make sure *Build pushed branches* is turned on.

 ## Set up build settings